Aalto University students of chemical technology, business and arts stepped out of the box to find new packaging solutions. See on the video how.

 Questions regarding exchange studies and application process: international-chem [at] aalto [dot] fi

-The title of the dissertation is "Thermodynamic modelling of aqueous sulfuric acid".
+The title of the dissertation is "Reactivity of Iron Nanostructures from Density Functional Theory".